Who can join?

 - Be a participating clinician with HMSA and satisfy the HMSA credentialing requirements

-- Be a participating Medicare provider (in good standing)
+- Be a primary care provider

 Queen’s looks forward to continue to partner with specialists through the QCIPN.